overcoil/prestoX-cluster/README.md

-# docker-presto-cluster
+# prestoX-cluster

-docker-presto-cluster is a simple tool for launching multiple node [Presto](https://prestosql.io/) cluster on docker container.
+prestoX-cluster is a package for for running a Presto cluster either for local test (using docker-compose) or large scale realistic benchmarking (using Kubernetes).
+This package is useable for both forks of "Presto": either the original [PrestoDB](https://prestodb.io/) or the newer [PrestoSQL/Trino fork](https://trino.io/)).

+For disambiguation, I will write "Presto" to refer to either fork; I will use "PrestoDB" or "Trino" directly when I am referring to a particular fork.

-This repo is forked from [Lewuathe/docker-trino-cluster](https://github.com/Lewuathe/docker-trino-cluster) porting it to make it work with latest versions of presto
+This package is derived from [Lewuathe/docker-trino-cluster](https://github.com/Lewuathe/docker-trino-cluster) and [saj1th/docker-presto-cluster](https://github.com/saj1th/docker-presto-cluster).

 - [Usage](#usage)
   * [docker-compose.yml](#docker-composeyml)